-Lifelong covenant relationships are very special.
-Preparing to be married is a time of great joy.
-The Cathedral joins in your celebration and preparations.
-This is a time of the I and the You become the We.
-This means seeing the world with a new perspective and choosing to live in a different way... living as one in the Covenant of Marriage.
-To be married in the Church is not about setting up new living arrangements, but means that becoming a different person from the one you’ve been all your life - no longer just you but together as one with your spouse.
+Lifelong relationships - of all kinds - are a gift to the world.
+Preparing for an unwavering commitment is a time of great joy.
+St. Paul's Cathedral joins in both the celebration and also in the preparations for a very special day.
+To be married in the Church is not about setting up new living arrangements, rather it is about the process of evolving into a different person from the one you’ve been all your life since being married is a coming together as one with your spouse.

-If you are not a member of St. Paul's and you are seeking a church home we encourage you to contact a member of our clergy staff to learn how to begin the process becoming a member of St. Paul's.
+If you are not a member of St. Paul's and yet are seeking a church home, we encourage you to contact a member of our Clergy to learn how to begin the process becoming a member of Cathedral.

-Couples married at St. Paul's are expected to participate in the activities listed below.
+Couples married at St. Paul's are expected to participate in the following:

-- Attending worship services regularly.
+- Regularly attending church services.
 Marriage is a sacrament representing Christ's union of love.
-You are called to take your place in the Body of Christ by faithfully offering your heart and voice in expressing the love of God.
+We are called to take our places in the Body of Christ by faithfully offering our hearts and voices in expressing our love of God.

 - Seeking outreach and ministry opportunities.
-At St. Paul's there are many ways that you as a couple can share in the work and ministry of Christ in the world.
-Numerous outreach ministries will deepen your love of neighbor and of self.
+At St. Paul's there are many ways individuals and couples can share in the work and ministry of Christ in the world.
+Numerous Outreach Ministries can deepen one's love of neighbor and self.

-- Finding fellowship in cathedral life.
-Your marriage does not thrive in isolation, rather many people gather to bear witness and share in the support of the vows you make.
-There are many ways of building friendships and having fun with your family of faith.
+- Finding community in Cathedral life.
+Marriage does not thrive in isolation and at the Cathedral many people gather together in support of one another.
+Thankfully, there are many ways of building friendships and having fun with your family of faith.